Purpose and Mission

 Standards for the Professional Practice of Internal Auditing

 The internal audit department will govern itself by adherence to the mandatory elements of The Institute of Internal Auditors’ International Professional Practices Framework, including the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, and the International Standards for the Professional Practice of Internal Auditing, and the Definition of Internal Auditing.
-The Director of Internal Audit will report periodically to senior management and the Audit & Risk Committee (the Committee) regarding the internal audit department’s conformance to the Code of Ethics and the Standards.
+The Director of Internal Audit will report periodically to senior management and the Finance & Audit Committee (the Committee) regarding the internal audit department’s conformance to the Code of Ethics and the Standards.

 The Director of Internal Audit will report functionally to the Committee and administratively (i.e., day-to-day operations) to the Vice-President of Finance & Administration and Treasurer (Officer).To establish, maintain, and assure that the University’s internal audit department has sufficient authority and independence to fulfill its duties, the Committee will: